Gradians to Revolutions Converter

 How to Convert Gradians to Revolutions

-The angle in revolutions is equal to the gradians multiplied by 0.0025.
+The angle in revolutions is equal to the angle in gradians divided by 400.

 Gradians and revolutions are both units used to measure angle.
 Keep reading to learn more about each unit of measure.

-A revolution is equal to 1 rotation around a circle, or 360°.
+A revolution, or turn, is equal to 1 rotation around a circle, or 360°.
 Revolutions are commonly used to measure the speed of rotation, for example when measuring the revolutions per minute (RPM) of a vehicle's engine.